albertodebortoli/GoldRaccoon/README.md

 ## General Notes

-[GoldRaccoon](http://albertodebortoli.github.io/GoldRaccoon/) is a iOS component that allow you to connect to a FTP service and do the following stuff:
+[GoldRaccoon](http://albertodebortoli.github.io/GoldRaccoon/) is a iOS component that allow you to connect to a FTP service and do the following:

 *	Download a file
 *	Upload a file